 From search site to internet kingdom

-Founded by Robin Lin and Eric Xu in Beijing in 2000, Baidu has become the fourth-largest search engine in the world with a market share of 1.5 percent.
+Founded by Robin Lin and Eric Xu in Beijing in 2000, Baidu has become the fourth-largest search engine in the world with a market share of below two percent.
 Every day, hundreds of millions of people across the world search on Baidu, making over five billion queries.
 Behind the Great Firewall, the absence of Google, Bing, and Yahoo! has given rise to domestic search options like Sogou, Shenma, and 360.
 Using a different approach to search result rankings and advertiser preferences, Baidu is able to take a lion’s share of the Chinese search market.
 Nevertheless, its monopoly has faced several backlashes in recent years, particularly regarding the promotion of sponsored sites in search results.

 Baidu’s AI vision